timo/zasim/docs/cagen.rst

 the rest will be done for you by the components offered in this module.

-The parts the step function is decomposed into are all subclasses of :class:`WeaveStepFuncVisitor`.
+The parts the step function is decomposed into are all subclasses of :class:`StepFuncVisitor`.
 The base classes available are:

 :class:`CellLoop`
     defines the order in which to loop over the configuration cells.